ron-dadon/formz/docs/examples/validation.md

 layout: example
 example_script: validation.js
 title: Validation example
-description: A simple login form with required and email validation.
+description: A simple login form with required and email validation on the email field.
 ---

 ```jsx